 RA Selection Timeline & Process (New, Returning, & CDA)

-Step 6: Decision Outcome Letters Sent to Applicants
+Step 6: Decision Outcome Letters Sent to Applicants: by end of business on Friday, March 13

 The Office of Residential Life & Housing employs Work-Study eligible student workers called Night Attendants.
 They are responsible for ensuring a safe environment during the evening hours by performing rounds within the residence halls and signing in visitors.
 Night Attendants are supervised by the professional staff members responsible for their building.
 For additional information, or to apply for a Night Attendant position, please see your building’s Hartlink page.